isabella232/advertising-cloud.en/help/user-guide/execution/ad-unit-setup/native-setup.md

     * 30MB max (Sharethrough)
     * 2MB, 5MB max (MoPub)

 **NOTE**: TripleLift Click-to-Play desktop is a good format for long form content.
-However&nbsp;please note the above recommended video specs are recommended to ensure smooth scaling across&nbsp;all inventory.
+However please note the above recommended video specs are recommended to ensure smooth scaling across all inventory.

 **3. Access Reporting**
 Once placement and ad set-up is complete, native ads will start running. **`Reporting is available at the campaign, package, placement and ad level.
 Initial metrics include:`**